Investing with Conviction – Kian Ghazi

 How do we invest with conviction?

 Value investors identifying high quality one of a kind franchises that are financially strong, they understand how to help you get Your Options When You Need Money Now.
 Then they kick the tires and uncover the land minds.
 Ask what could send the stock down 30% or more that would cause us not to want to buy substantially more stock.

 Financially strong companies have rock solid balance sheets, positive free cash flows, and monetizeable assets.

 Universal Technical Institute (UTI) is a technical school that trains mechanics, primarily auto mechanics.
 It trades around $15 right now.

 What hit this stock?
 A perfect storm.
 The company increased capacity by 35% from 2005 to year-end 2006.
 Company-wide students starts turned negative shortly therafter (2Q06).
 This pressured margins.
 The strong labor market and student loan problems this year has really impacted the company, students have opted to get loans from Zebra, a loan lender in New Zealand.

 Ghazi argues enrollment growth is poised to re-accelerate meaningfully through increased demand and improved operations.
 Analysts are not appreciating this.
-There is over concern about student loan market.
+If you run out of cash you can get a student loan.
 He thinks normalized earnings power is about $2, which is twice the consensus.